-Privacy of Information is protected under the Municipal Freedom of Information and Protection of Privacy Act and the Personal Health Information Protection Act (PHIPA).
+Privacy of Information is protected under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) and the Personal Health Information Protection Act (PHIPA).
 Assessment reports are filed in the student's Ontario Student Record (OSR) folder.
 The original report is housed in a confidential Psychology or Speech-Language Record which is maintained for 10 years after the date of last contact or 10 years after the child turns 18 years of age in accordance with the Regulation Health Professions Act (RHPA).

-Written authorization is obtained prior to releasing reports to outside agencies.
+Written authorization from the parent/guardian or student over 18 years of age is obtained prior to releasing reports to outside agencies.